HumanCompatibleAI/imitation/docs/getting-started/cli.rst

 Here we do not use the named configuration for the seals environment, but instead specify the gym_id directly.
 The :code:`seals:` prefix ensures that the seals package is imported and the environment is registered.

-Note that the Swimmer environment needs `mujoco_py` to be installed.
+.. note:: The Swimmer environment needs `mujoco_py` to be installed.

 .. code-block:: bash